waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`ledge_pathfinder` (Tool):** Successfully created and used to navigate the Route 4 ledge puzzle.
 - **`team_builder_agent` (Agent):** Mandated by Overwatch for testing before the next major battle.
-- **`find_path` (Tool):** The tool's A* algorithm struggled with complex city maps.
-It has been rewritten with a more robust BFS algorithm, but it is still failing in Vermilion City.
-It needs further investigation.
+- **`find_path` (Tool):** The tool's A* algorithm struggled with complex city maps and was rewritten with a more robust BFS algorithm.
+It was initially believed to be failing in Vermilion City, but this was a user error.
+The tool correctly identified that the city is segmented and requires Surf for full navigation.
 - **`pc_navigator` (Tool):** The tool's regex pattern had a syntax error.
 I have corrected the unterminated string literal to ensure it functions reliably.
 - **`master_battle_agent` (Agent):** Refined its logic for handling low-HP switch-ins to improve risk assessment. **Note:** Monitor performance regarding sacrificial pivots vs. switching in damaged key Pokémon.